mozilla-it/mozlenium/README.md

 * `escalation`:
   *REQUIRED*: The escalation target.
 Currently only supports email, but in the future this will be used for HTTP-based escalations as well.
 * `image`:
   *REQUIRED*: Specify the image to be used by the checker.
-[Example Image](https://github.com/mozafrank/mozalert/tree/master/mozlenium)
+[Example Images](https://github.com/mozafrank/mozalert/tree/master/checkers)
 * `secretRef`:
-  *REQUIRED*: The name of a secret resource to use for this check.
+  *OPTIONAL*: The name of a secret resource to use for this check.
 Secrets defined here show up in the container env (or `$secure` in the case of mozlenium).
-This is required but doesn't have to contain any values.
-See example below.
 * `check_cm`:
-  *REQUIRED*: The ConfigMap which holds your actual check code.
+  *OPTIONAL*: The ConfigMap which holds your actual check code.
 See example below.
+* `url`:
+  *OPTIONAL*: URL to check for url-based checks.
 * `template.spec`:
   *OPTIONAL* Instead of specifying image, secretRef and check_cm you can override everything by defining a full pod spec which will get used by the checker.
 You can see examples of this [here](https://github.com/mozafrank/mozalert/blob/master/examples/test-1-with-cm.yaml) and [here](https://github.com/mozafrank/mozalert/blob/master/examples/test-1-with-secret.yaml).